almachelouche/middleman/content/email/AU/Service_Reminder_declined/003/brakes.md

 path='email_modules/cover/02'
 color='''white'''

-	title='''Reminder: Your Tyres May Need Attention'''
+	title='''Reminder: Your Brakes May Need Attention'''
 	copy='''Hi <%${user.CustomAttribute['FullName']}%><br /><br />
     When you last serviced your Ford <%${user.CustomAttribute['Model']}%> with us, our technician completed a Vehicle Report Card.
-Your tyres were flagged as yellow, meaning they may require replacement before your next scheduled service. <br /><br />
+Your brakes were flagged as yellow, meaning they may require replacement before your next scheduled service. <br /><br />
-    We know you are not yet due for a scheduled service, however if you would like your tyres checked for peace of mind in the interim, please call <%${user.CustomAttribute['Dealer_Name']}%> Ford on <%${user.CustomAttribute['Dealer_Phone']}%> to book an inspection.
+    We know you are not yet due for a scheduled service, however if you would like your brakes checked for peace of mind in the interim, please call <%${user.CustomAttribute['Dealer_Name']}%> Ford on <%${user.CustomAttribute['Dealer_Phone']}%> to book an inspection.
     '''